 With the launch of its Unico movement, Hublot became a manufacture.
-In this in-depth review from WatchTime’s March-April 2012 issue of WatchTime, we find out how the Unico performs inside the brand’s King Power Unico All Black.
+In this in-depth review from WatchTime’s March-April 2012 issue, we find out how the Unico performs inside the brand’s King Power Unico All Black.
 Scroll down to read the full article, with stunning visuals by Zuckerfabrik Fotodesign.
-Click on the pictures for wallpaper images.
+Click on the pictures for larger images.

 Hublot’s path to manufacture status was an unusual one.
 In 2007, three years after becoming the brand’s CEO, Jean-Claude Biver decided to make an in-house movement.
 Because Hublot had limited production capacity, he planned to make no more than 2,000 or so pieces per year of the caliber, which he dubbed “Unico.”
 But when the Swiss movement maker BNB Concept went bankrupt in early 2010, his plans changed.
 Hublot bought BNB’s machinery (and hired 30 of its watchmakers), and suddenly had the capacity to manufacture some 20,000 Unico movements per year.

 To make the shift from small-series production, 80 percent of the movement had to be redesigned.
 This caused a delay of several months between March 2010, when Biver first introduced the movement, and the time when the finished version was ready for its stepped-up production runs.